yashovardhan99/Process-Simulations/README.md

 This repository uses SimPy to help simulate models and handle concurrent processes.
 You can learn more about SimPy with [this tutorial](https://simpy.readthedocs.io/en/latest/simpy_intro/index.html).

-To install, run command `pip install scipy`
+To install, run command `pip install simpy`

 ### Faker
 [Faker](https://faker.readthedocs.io/) is a Python package that generates fake data for you.
 Whether you need to bootstrap your database, create good-looking XML documents, fill-in your persistence to stress test it, or anonymize data taken from a production service, Faker is for you.